Step 1: Enable the Data Port on Your Electricity Meter

 Data flows to Sourceful Network

-Status LED shows double-blink pattern
+Data LED shows blinking pattern

 What Success Looks Like